FerranC96/VRland/README.md

 pip install -e ".[dev]"
 ```

-## How to use

-A brief tutorial will be coming soon…
+It will eventually be available on Python Package Index.